zyrolasting/denxi/README.md

 convey dismissiveness to the computer that's just doing its job.
 If you've ever been smlapped, it feels as unpleasant as the portmanteu sounds when you say it out loud.

+# Credits

+Thank you to all who assisted with the project!

+* @samui-dono: For providing a CMake-powered template for compiling OpenSSL artifacts, with a build recipe for Windows.
+* @countvajhula: For showing a discrepency in the guide and available CHFs on macOS.